-Broadband Modem t This indicates the current connection method, as set in the Setup Wizard or WAN Port screen.
-Broadband Modem t . t This shows the status of the connection from the Wireless Router to the Broadband Modem.
-Internet Connection (Current connection status: • • Active • • Idle • • Unknown • • Failed If there is an error, you can click the "Connection Details" button to find out more information.
-7 This IP Address is allocated by the ISP (Internet Service Provider).
-If there is no current connection, this will be blank or 0.0.0.0.
-Button Click this button to open a sub-window and view a detailed description of the current connection.
+Internet Connection Method This indicates the current connection method, as set in the Setup Wizard or WAN Port screen.
+Broadband Modem This indicates whether a connection to the Broadband Modem (attached to the WAN port) currently exists.
+If this indicates "No Connection" then the Broadband Modem is Off or failed, or is not correctly attached to the Wireless Router.
+Internet Connection Current connection status: • Active - Connection exists • Idle - No current connection, but no error has been detected.
+This condition normally arises when an idle connection is automatically terminated. • Failed - The connection was terminated abnormally.
+This could be caused by Modem failure, or the loss of the connection to the ISP's server If there is an error, you can click the "Connection Details" button to find out more information.
+Internet IP Address This IP Address is allocated by the ISP (Internet Service Provider).
+If using a dynamic IP address, and no connection currently exists, this information is unavailable.
+WAN MTU Displays the current value of MTU (Maximum Transmission Unit).
+The MTU determines the size of TCP/IP packets used for the Internet connection.
+This rarely needs to be changed.
+If you do need to change it, this setting is on the WAN Port screen.
+Connection Details Button Click this button to open a sub-window and view a detailed description of the current connection.
 Depending on the type of connection, a "Connection Log" may also be available.
 LAN IP Address The IP Address of the Wireless Router.
 Network Mask The Network Mask (Subnet Mask) for the IP Address above.
-This shows the status of the DHCP Server function - either "Enabled" or "Disabled".
-I For additional information about the PCs on your LAN, and the IP addresses allocated to them, use the PC Database option on the Administration menu.
+DHCP Server This shows the status of the DHCP Server function - either "En- abled" or "Disabled".
+For additional information about the PCs on your LAN, and the IP addresses allocated to them, use the PC Database option on the Administration menu.
+Wireless Network Name The current Network name or SSID.
+If using an ESS (Extended Service Set, with multiple access points) this ID is called an ESSID (Extended Service Set Identifier).
+Band/Mode The current band (24.GHz or 5GHz) and 802.11 mode are displayed here.
+Security This indicates the Wireless security system currently used.
 System Device Name This displays the current name of the Wireless Router.
-The current version of the firmware installed in the Wireless Router.
-Buttons S View the details of the current Internet connection.
-The subscreen displayed will depend on the connection method used.
+Firmware Version The current version of the firmware installed in the Wireless Router.
+Buttons Connection Details View the details of the current Internet connection.
+The sub- screen displayed will depend on the connection method used.
 See the following sections for details of each sub-screen.
-System Data I Display all system information in a sub-window.
-6 Clicking this button will restart (reboot) the Wireless Router.
+System Data Open a sub-window containing additional data about the system status and configuration.
+Restart Clicking this button will restart (reboot) the Wireless Router.
 All existing connections though the Wireless Router will be terminated, but will usually re-connect automatically.
 Refresh Screen Update the data displayed on screen.